 Wisdom still eludes me, but I continue to seek it nonetheless.

 Over the years I have had many conversations with many people.
 You would be surprised how often certain issues resurface.
 My relatively recent dialogue with Thomas and Paul bore a remarkable resemblance to a dialogue I had back in Athens.
 My memory may be fading, but I remember the dialogue.
-It was with a worthy fellow by the name Theaetetus.
+It was with a worthy fellow by the name Theaetetus and was recorded by my student, Plato.
 The following is a transcript of my dialogue with Thomas and Paul in which we question the nature of knowledge, just as Theaetetus and I did all those years ago.

 A Socratic Dialogue